cbcrg/tcoffee/docs/tcoffee_manual.rst

   $$: t_coffee -other_pg seq_reformat -in sample_seq1.aln -action +evaluate \
       blosum62mt -output score_ascii > sample_seq1_blosum62.score_ascii

-This generates a score_ascii file that you can then use to filter out the bad bits in your alignment considering the individual score of each residue to trigger the filtering (command 3), or according to the whole column score by simply add the '+use_cons' flag (command 4).
-This last command can also be run on-the-fly with command 5.
+This generates a score_ascii file that you can then use to filter out the bad bits in your alignment considering the individual score of each residue to trigger the filtering (command 3), or according to the whole column score by simply add the **+use_cons** flag (command 4).
+This last command can also be run on the fly with command 5.
 The commands 3/4/5 will keep only residues and/or columns having a score between 6 and 9.

 ::